-Line 5-Adjusted total of income tax withheld.-Add line 4 to line 3 if you are reporting additional income tax withheld for an earlier quarter.
+Line 5-Adjusted total of income tax withheld.
+Add line 4 to line 3 if you are reporting additional income tax withheld for an earlier quarter.
 Subtract line 4 from line 3 if you are reducing the amount of income tax withheld.
-If there is no entry on line 4, the entry will be the same as line 3.
+If there is no entry on line 4, line 5 will be the same as line 3.

-Line 6a-Taxable social security wages.-Enter the total wages subject to social security taxes that you paid your employees during the quarter.
+Line 6a-Taxable social security wages.
+Enter the total wages subject to social security taxes that you paid your employees during the quarter.
 Also include any sick pay and taxable fringe benefits subject to social security taxes.
 See section 5 of Circular E for information on types of wages subject to social security taxes.
 Enter the amount before deductions.
 Do not include tips on this line.
-Stop reporting an employee's wages (including tips) when they reach \$62,700 for 1996.
-However, continue to withhold income tax for the whole year on wages and tips even when the social security wage base of \$62,700 is reached.
-See the line 7 instructions for Medicare tax.
+Stop reporting an employee's wages (including tips) when they reach \$68,400 for 1998.
+However, continue to withhold income tax for the whole year on wages and tips even when the social security wage base of \$68,400 is reached.
+See the line 7a instructions for Medicare tax.
 If none of the payments are subject to social security tax, mark the checkbox in line 8.

-Line 6b-Taxable social security tips.-Enter all tips your employees reported during the quarter, until tips and wages for each employee reach \$62,700 in 1996.
+Line 6c-Taxable social security tips.
+Enter all tips your employees reported during the quarter until tips and wages for an employee reach \$68,400 in 1998.
 Do this even if you were not able to withhold the employee tax (6.2%).
 However, see the line 9 instructions.